streamingfast/substreams/docs/new/consume/subgraph/subgraph.md

 ## What Option To Use
 Both are valid options depending on the use case:
 - Use the `graph_out` module is if your logic is entirely in the Substreams Rust code.
 You will create the subgraph entities in the Substreams and the subgraph will only read them.
+By putting your logic in the Substreams, you will **benefit from parallelism and you will be able to handle a cursor to track the progress of the data**.
+Read more about it in the [Reliability Guarantees](../../common/reliability-guarantees.md) section.

 - Use the **Substreams triggers** if you want to use Substreams as an extraction layer for the data, but the logic of your application will be in the subgraph AssemblyScript code.
+By putting all your logic in the subgraph, you will deal with an _easier_ programming language (AssemblyScript).

 <figure><img src="../../../.gitbook/assets/consume/service-subgraph.png" width="100%" /></figure>